-Our new, fully interactive and user-generated map will guide you to the best local restaurants and street vendors in Queens—according to the people who live and eat there.
+Our fully interactive and user-generated map will guide you to the best local restaurants and street vendors in Queens—according to the people who live and eat there.

 Queens is a literal treasure trove of cuisine and culture.
 And yet so many people miss it, or skim over the surface of it, perhaps because they’re busy or distracted, or maybe intimidated by where to start.
 Via food tours, posts on this site, and the Eat Something New in Queens email challenge and Facebook group, I try to encourage deeper knowledge of this incredible borough—to not only introduce newbies to some of the excellent food and culture here but also to inspire locals to stay curious and break dining routines (which I am guilty of falling into sometimes too!).
 There’s too much food and too little time for that.

 It is my hope that anyone can come to Queens and eat like an in-the-know local.
 That anyone can travel to an unfamiliar neighborhood in Queens and quickly find an incredible, local-recommended place to eat.
 It should be easy for people to find and support the small, immigrant-owned eateries Queens is known for.
 I dream that the long-standing, easy-to-miss Mexican bodega on your block with the hidden kitchen attracts as many curious eaters as that Michelin-recommended restaurant down the street.

-It’s with these hopes in mind that we’ve launched the Eat Something New in Queens map on the Steps app.
-With now 250-plus restaurants mapped, it is the germ of the seed of this bigger dream right now.
+It’s with these hopes in mind that we’ve launched the Eat Something New in Queens map on the Atly app (formerly called Steps).
+With now 300-plus restaurants mapped, it is the germ of the seed of this bigger dream right now.
 This is an evolving project.
-I’m inviting the members of our 8,200-member-strong Facebook group of the same name, as well as any other Queens food lover, to add to this map (via the Steps app) however they can.
+I’m inviting the members of our 11.5K-member-strong Facebook group of the same name, as well as any other Queens food lover, to add to this map (via the Atly app, formerly Steps) however they can.
 If everyone adds one favorite eatery or vendor, imagine what it will look like.